cables-gl/cables_docs/md/5_writing_ops/dev_libraries/dev_libraries.md

 to delete or download any custom library added.

 <a id="librarytypes"></a>
-## Library types
+## File types

-By picking the type of the library ("Common JS" or "JS Module") you tell cables how your library needs to be loaded (sadly you need to know this before, cables cannot guess this from the sourcecode).
+By picking the type of the file ("Common JS", "JS Module" or "Static Attachment") you tell cables how your file needs to be loaded (sadly you need to know this before, cables cannot guess this from the sourcecode).

 By picking "Common JS" your library will be loaded via adding `<script src="mysuperlib.js"/>` to the DOM and